mdn/content/files/en-us/web/api/view_transitions_api/using/index.md

 Our [View Transitions MPA demo](https://mdn.github.io/dom-examples/view-transitions/mpa/) shows this at-rule in action, and additionally demonstrates how to [customize the outbound and inbound animations](#customizing_your_animations) of the view transition.

+> [!NOTE]
-> **Note:** Currently MPA view transitions can only be created between same-origin documents, but this restriction may be relaxed in future implementations.
+> Currently MPA view transitions can only be created between same-origin documents, but this restriction may be relaxed in future implementations.

 ## Customizing your animations